CMOM, FOG control, asset management, customer complaints, and public communication

 FOG control is source control

-Fats, oils, and grease (FOG) cool and solidify in pipes, especially where flow is slow, pipe grade is flat, or hot restaurant discharge mixes with cooler wastewater.
-Jetting may restore flow, but the long-term fix is source control.
+Fats, oils, and grease (FOG) cool and solidify in pipes, especially where flow is slow, grade is flat, or hot restaurant discharge mixes with cooler wastewater.
+Jetting restores flow, but the durable fix is source control.
+A defensible FOG program typically includes a food-service-establishment (FSE) inventory, grease-interceptor sizing requirements, an inspection frequency, pump-out records, education, and enforcement authority through the sewer-use ordinance.

 Asset management: make the map match reality

-Collection system assets include gravity mains, manholes, force mains, air release valves, siphons, pump stations, wet wells, generators, controls, and flow meters.
-Asset management means the utility knows what it owns, where it is, what condition it is in, how critical it is, and what work is planned next.
+Collection-system assets include gravity mains, manholes, force mains, air-release valves, siphons, pump stations, wet wells, generators, controls, and flow meters.
+Asset management means the utility knows what it owns, where it is, its condition, its criticality, and the next planned work.
+For the exam, separate condition from criticality:

 Customer complaints are data

+A complaint about odor, repeated lateral backups, or a surcharging manhole should generate both a record and a response.
+Collect location, time, weather, fixture or manhole observations, whether neighbors are affected, and whether the cause appears public or private (utility main vs property-owner lateral).
 Do not promise liability decisions in the field.
-Communicate what you can verify: what you observed, what immediate action is being taken, and how the customer will receive follow-up.
-Escalate media questions, public notices, and regulatory statements to the designated utility spokesperson or supervisor.
+Communicate only what you can verify: what you observed, what immediate action is underway, and how the customer will get follow-up.
+Escalate media questions, public notices, and regulatory statements to the designated utility spokesperson.

 Common exam contrasts